nsd9696/stateful-agent/README.md

 - Python 3.11 or higher
 - OpenAI API key (gpt-4o model for paper summarization and embeddings)
 - Internet connection for accessing Google Scholar and arXiv
-- (Optional) GitHub, Slack, or Google credentials for additional features

 ## Installation